 IMPORTANT NOTE REGARDING MUTUAL OF OMAHA

-If you are considering Mutual of Omaha and are living in the states that still have the older product, it would be best to act before the new product becomes available in your state in order to save money.
+If you are considering Mutual of Omaha and live in California, it would be best to act before the new product becomes available in order to save money.

 Special Note about Washington State